ArduPilot/ardupilot_wiki/dev/source/docs/job-openings.rst

 Very similar to the TradHeli maintainer role this position includes taking responsibility for:

 - reviewing and deciding if tracker specific code changes should be accepted to master
+- acting as the point person for issues.
+This does not mean that you must answer all tracker support issues.
 - ensuring proper testing has been completed before each release
-- acting as the point person for issues
+- release tracker to the community (:ref:`see here to learn how it's done for Copter <release-procedures>`)